wapmorgan/OpenApiGenerator/README.md

 [![Latest Unstable Version](https://poser.pugx.org/wapmorgan/openapi-generator/v/unstable)](https://packagist.org/packages/wapmorgan/openapi-generator)
 [![License](https://poser.pugx.org/wapmorgan/openapi-generator/license)](https://packagist.org/packages/wapmorgan/openapi-generator)

 Main purpose of this library is to simplify OpenApi-file generation for existing API with a lot of methods and specially avoid manual writing of it.

+### ToDo
+- [ ] Describe all scraper functions
+- [ ] Support for few operations on one endpoint
+- [ ] Extracting class types into components

+### Limitations
+- Only query parameters supported (`url?param1=...&param2=...`)
+- Only one response type supported - HTTP 200 response
+- No support for parameters' / fields' / properties' `format`, `example` and other validators.

 # How it works?